Pyotr Gannushkin: Some other aspects of his work

 Gannushkin was one of the first psychiatrists to talk about the schizoid reaction type, the somatogenic and psychogenic reactions of schizoids.

 In 1927, he identified the "epileptoid reaction type", which is usually characterized by repeated temporary reactions caused by the influence of psychogenic factors and unfavorable situations.
 This reaction type is expressed by symptoms of dysphoria, i.e. malicious actions combined with anger, anguish, and fear.
 In many ways, this reaction type is akin to the behavior pattern typical for borderline personality disorder.
 As a psychotic episode, such reactions could happen during epidemic encephalitis, cerebral atherosclerosis, and brain injury.

 Gannushkin also took part in the experimental study of hypnosis.
 He criticized Lombroso's theory of crime.

 Gannushkin was interested in psychoanalytical ideas, and made experimental use of psychoanalytic therapy.
 His stance on psychoanalysis is outlined in his "On Psychotherapy and Psychoanalysis" (О психотерапии и психоанализе).
 Not a committed proponent of Freud's theory, Gannushkin did believe that under certain conditions psychoanalytical methods could be used as part of the process of treatment.

 Gannushkin regarded war and revolution as a "traumatic epidemic" affecting the entire population.
 There is a reciprocal influence, he used to say, between the mentality of the population and its life in society.

 Under Gannushkin's direction a new form of medical care for people with mental disorders was created in Russia.
 He helped to organise a network of psychoneurological out-patient clinics in the USSR.
 He worked on issues linked to the teaching of psychiatry and the prevention of mental illness.

-Marriage and children
+Marriage, son and grand-daughter

 Pyotr Borisovich Gannushkin married the pianist Sofia Vladimirovna Klumova (1880-1945).
-They had two sons.
-Alexey Petrovich Gannushkin (1920-1974) was an aircraft design engineer, USSR State Prize Laureate, and father of Svetlana Gannushkina (b.
+They had one son Alexey Petrovich Gannushkin (1920-1974) who was an aircraft design engineer, USSR State Prize Laureate, and father of Svetlana Gannushkina (b.
 1943).

-Svetlana Petrovna Gannushkina is a mathematician and human rights activist, working particularly to help immigrants and refugees through the Civic Assistance NGO.
+Svetlana Alexeyevna Gannushkina is a mathematician and human rights activist, working particularly to help immigrants and refugees through the Civic Assistance NGO.